 In addition to providing a wide selection of reading materials and resources, our Librarian organises a diverse co-curricular programme.
-This includes training Student Librarians from Year 8 to Year 13, running a Primary School Book Challenge, and organising Book Clubs for students in Years 7-10 and Years 11-13.
+This includes:

-Parents are welcome to borrow from the library’s parents’ section.
-Sponsored by the Parents’ Association, this section contains books on topics ranging from raising toddlers and young children (both girls and boys), to teenage issues and how to have successful relationships with your teenager.
+Parents are welcome to borrow from the library’s parenting books.
+Sponsored by the Parents’ Association, this collection includes books on topics such as raising toddlers and young children (both girls and boys), teenage issues, and how to have successful relationships with your teenager.
 All are great reading and highly recommended.

 You can find more information on how to encourage reading at home on this National Library blog: http://schools.natlib.govt.nz/blogs/create-readers